Skip to main content

 init creates purgetss/brand/ (alongside fonts/ and images/) so the folder is already there the first time you look for it, even before you've dropped in a logo.

 PurgeTSS auto-discovers logo files under this folder, the same way purgetss/fonts/ works for fonts.
-Drop files with these names and you're done:
+The naming rule is logo-<piece>, with the same piece names the CLI and the config use.
+Drop a file in and you're done:

 ./purgetss/brand/